Isaiah 11:1-10 · Isaiah · Updated April 25, 2026

 Summary

 Isaiah 11:1-10 is a prophetic vision describing a future era of peace and righteousness, originating from the lineage of Jesse, the father of King David.
-The passage begins by announcing the emergence of a new leader from Jesse's line, described as a "rod" or "Branch" (11:1).
+It announces the emergence of a new leader from Jesse's line, described as a "rod" or "Branch" (11:1).
 This leader will be endowed with the spirit of the LORD, which includes wisdom, understanding, counsel, might, knowledge, and the fear of the LORD (11:2).
-This sets the stage for a transformative time led by this figure.

-As the passage unfolds, it describes the characteristics and actions of this leader.
-He will possess quick understanding in the fear of the LORD and will judge not by appearances or hearsay but with righteousness and fairness, particularly toward the poor and meek (11:3-4).
+The passage describes the characteristics and actions of this leader.
+He will possess quick understanding in the fear of the LORD and will Judge Not by appearances or hearsay but with righteousness and fairness, particularly toward the poor and meek (11:3-4).
 His reign will be marked by righteousness and faithfulness (11:5).
-A significant transformation in nature is also depicted: predators and prey will coexist peacefully, such as wolves dwelling with lambs and leopards lying down with young goats (11:6).
+A transformation in nature is depicted: predators and prey will coexist peacefully, such as wolves dwelling with lambs and leopards lying down with young goats (11:6).
 This harmony extends to children, who will safely play near dangerous animals (11:8).
 The earth will be filled with the knowledge of the LORD, ensuring no harm or destruction on the holy mountain (11:9).

 Chiastic structure